tchiotludo/akhq/README.md

 ```

 * The `user-header` is mandatory in order to map the user with `users` list or to display the user on the ui if no `users` is provided.
-* The `groups-header` is optional and can be used in order to inject a list of groups (separated by `,`) for all the users.
+* The `groups-header` is optional and can be used in order to inject a list of groups for all the users.
 This list will be merged with `groups` for the current users.
+* The `groups-header-separator` is optional and can be used to customize group separator used when parsing `groups-header` header, defaults to `,`.
-* The `users` is a list of users allowed.
+* The `users` is a list of allowed users.

 ### External roles and attributes mapping